Anwar Ibrahim: The Malaysian leader that never was

 He once seemed set to claim the job of Malaysian prime minister, but Anwar Ibrahim's chances now look slim after a sudden twist of events saw him removed from the country's ruling coalition.

-The controversial figure had been jailed on widely criticised charges of sodomy and corruption after a bitter feud with the government.
+Mr Anwar has had a long and hard-fought political career.
+He was previously jailed on widely criticised charges of sodomy and corruption after a bitter feud with the government.

-But in May 2018 the 70-year-old received a full pardon, initiated by the new prime minister under whom he was first sent to prison - Mahathir Mohamad.
+But in 2018, he received a full pardon, initiated by the then prime minister under whom he was first sent to prison - Mahathir Mohamad.

 Mr Anwar first made his name as a student leader of an Islamic youth organisation, founding Malaysia's Islamic youth movement, ABIM.

 He surprised many by joining Malaysia's dominant party, United Malays National Organisation (UMNO), in 1982 but it proved to be a canny political move - he enjoyed a quick ascent up the political ladder and held multiple ministerial posts.